snailcoinpow/snailcoin/doc/build-scashx.md

 The following is a sample `scashx.conf`:

 ```
-# This is the main ScashX configuration file.
+# This is the main Snailcoin configuration file.
 # Lines starting with '#' are comments.

 # --- GLOBAL SETTINGS ---